Temporally Identity-Aware SSD with Attentional LSTM: Approach

 \subsection{Architecture}

-Extending form SSD with VGG-16 \cite{bib:VGG} as the backbone, we build a temporal architecture, where $fc6, fc7$ in original VGG-16 are converted to convolutional layers, namely, $Conv6, Conv7$.
-Referring to the Fig.~\ref{fig:TSSD}, the proposed TSSD is based on forward CNN and RNN that generates a fixed number of bounding boxes and the category-discriminative scores indicating the presence different classes of objects on those boxes, followed the NMS to generate the final results.
-The spatial resolution of the input image is $300\times 300$. $Conv4\_3, Conv7, Conv8\_2, Conv9\_2, Conv10\_2, Conv11\_2$ are employed as pyramidal features, whose size are $38\times 38\times 512$, $19\times 19\times 512$, $10\times 10\times 512$, $5\times 5\times 256$, $3\times 3\times 256$, and $1\times 1\times 256$, respectively.
-As for sequence learning, the TSSD is equipped with multi-scale feature-integration structures, i.e. HL-TU and AC-LSTM.
-The HL-TU takes aim at propagation of pyramidal feature hierarchy, whereas AC-LSTM aims to effectively produce temporal memory without useless information.
+Extending form SSD with VGG-16 \cite{bib:VGG} as the backbone, we build a temporal architecture, where \emph{fc6, fc7} in original VGG-16 are converted to convolutional layers, namely, \emph{Conv6, Conv7}.
+Referring to Fig.~\ref{fig:TSSD}, the proposed TSSD is based on forward CNN and RNN that generate pyramidal features for detection.
+Convolutional detection head is designed for multi-class classification and regression (shown in green).
+In this process, convolution operations are leveraged to predict objects¡¯ information with multi-scale visual features, then a fixed number of bounding boxes and the category-discriminative scores indicating the presence different classes of objects on those boxes, followed the NMS to generate the final results.
+The spatial resolution of the input image is $300\times 300$. \emph{Conv4\_3, Conv7, Conv8\_2, Conv9\_2, Conv10\_2, Conv11\_2} are employed as pyramidal features, whose size are $38\times 38\times 512$, $19\times 19\times 512$, $10\times 10\times 512$, $5\times 5\times 256$, $3\times 3\times 256$, and $1\times 1\times 256$, respectively.
+As for sequence learning, the TSSD is equipped with multi-scale feature-integration structures, i.e. the LH-TU and the AC-LSTM.
+The LH-TU takes aim at propagation of pyramidal feature hierarchy, whereas the AC-LSTM aims to effectively produce temporal memory without useless information.